nhattan/nhattan.github.io/_posts/2015-07-17-import-export-csv-with-ruby-part-1.markdown

 categories: rails csv
 ---

-Import, export CSV is one of the most popular features in a website.
+CSV is a common data exchange format that is widely supported in many applications.
+And import, export CSV is one of the most common features in applications.

-It's so simple to use Ruby CSV library so we'll utilize it to build the feature.
+It's so simple to build this feature by using Ruby CSV library in a Ruby on Rails application.

-In this post, I'll show you how to do it in a Ruby on Rails application.
+In this post, I'll show you how to import records from CSV and export records to CSV on any resources.

-# Export CSV
+# Export

 ## Route